Image via boston.com

 A Quincy Quarry News exclusive file photo image

-The mayor than moved on to discussing how the long running late renovation of Quincy Adams station was still ongoing, a quick recap on the nearby running way over original budget electric bus yard for which the MBTA as yet does not yet have the electric buses planned to be based at this bus yard.
+The mayor then moved on to discussing how the long running late renovation of Quincy Adams station was still ongoing and a quick recap on the nearby running way over original budget electric bus yard construction project.

 The mayor also reiterated his plans to take over the MBTA’s old bus yard next to Memorial Stadium for repurposing as the site of a sure to cost many tens of millions of dollars sports complex.

-So what for the fact that use of this now still MBTA site would likely make far more sense as well as cost billions less cents to recycle the old MBTA bus yard as a shared venue for the City of Quincy’s Department of Public Buildings and various other city operations.
+So what for the fact that use of this now still MBTA-owned site would likely make far more sense as well as cost billions less cents to recycle this old bus yard as a shared venue for the City of Quincy’s Department of Public Buildings and various other city operations.

 The mayor also talked up the completed several years ago renovation of the Wollaston Red Line Station.

-No word, however, if the Wollaston MBTA’s station long leaking new roof has finally been permanently patched, much less if litigation over problems with the station’s renovation have been resolved.
+No word, however, if Wollaston MBTA’s station long leaking new roof has finally been permanently patched, much less any word if litigation over problems with the station’s renovation have been resolved.

 | quincy news